Knowledge Hub

 How important is presentation skill?

-What project management tools should I learn?
+Which project management tools should a learner study?

 Start with one: Jira, Azure DevOps, Asana or Monday.
 Learn one well, not all at once.